ASHRAFALI-M/ASHRAFALI-M/README.md

   </a>
 </p>

+## 🌟 About Me

+I am Ashrafali M, a dedicated and passionate Data Scientist from India with a strong foundation in data analytics, machine learning, and AI research.
+My journey in data science began with a curiosity about how data can be transformed into actionable insights, and it has since evolved into a professional pursuit of building innovative solutions to solve real-world problems.

+### 🔭 Current Roles

+- **AI Researcher Intern** at [Trio Devs Digital Services](#): In this role, I focus on developing and implementing AI algorithms to enhance digital services and products.
+My work involves a lot of research, experimentation, and collaboration with other experts in the field.
+- **Data Science Intern** at [Unified Mentor Private Limited](#): Here, I work on various data science projects, ranging from data preprocessing and visualization to building predictive models and deploying them into production.

+### 🌱 Learning and Growth

+I believe in continuous learning and am always looking to enhance my skills.
+Currently, I am delving deeper into advanced AI algorithms, machine learning techniques, and deep learning frameworks such as TensorFlow and PyTorch.
+My goal is to stay at the forefront of technological advancements in the field of AI and data science.

+### 👯 Collaboration and Community

+I am enthusiastic about collaborating on projects related to AI, ML, and data analytics.
+Whether it's contributing to open-source projects, engaging in hackathons, or working on innovative startups, I am always open to new opportunities and collaborations.

+### 💬 Ask Me About

+If you have any questions about data science, machine learning, deep learning, or AI, feel free to reach out!
+I enjoy discussing these topics and sharing knowledge with the community.

 ## 🔭 I’m currently working on

 - [Heart Disease Diagnostic Analysis](https://github.com/ASHRAFALI-M/-Machine-Learning-Projects/blob/main/ML_Heart_Disease.ipynb): An in-depth data analysis on heart disease diagnostics.